realpython/python-guide/docs/scenarios/ci.rst

         - master

-This will get your project tested on all the listed Python versions by running the given script and only build the master branch.
+This will get your project tested on all the listed Python versions by running the given script, and will only build the master branch.
 There are a lot more options you can enable, like notifications, before and after steps and much more.
-The `travis-ci docs <http://about.travis-ci.org/docs/>`_ explain all of those and are very thorough.
+The `travis-ci docs <http://about.travis-ci.org/docs/>`_ explain all of these options, and are very thorough.

 In order to activate testing for your project, go to `the travis-ci site <https://travis-ci.org/>`_ and login with your GitHub account.
-Then activate your project in your profile settings and that's it.
+Then activate your project in your profile settings and you're ready to go.
 From now on, your project's tests will be run on every push to GitHub.